GeaucefStone/Secular_Democratic_Republic/contents/constitution.md

 ### Section 1: Establishment and Jurisdictional Hierarchy

 1. The Surgeon Court is hereby established as the final and exclusive court of appeal for all matters of medical fact, , medical methodology, clinical efficacy, and public health science.
-2. It's jurisdiction includes, but not limited to:
+2. Its jurisdiction includes, but not limited to:
 - The safety and efficacy of pharmaceuticals, medical devices, and treatment protocols.
 - The definition of standard of care for medical conditions.
 - The scientific basis for public health measures (e.g., the contagiousness of a pathogen, the efficacy of masks or vaccines).
-- The medical necessity and appropriate application of care, abortion, and end-of-life care.
+- Questions of medical necessity and the appropriate application of specific medical interventions, including abortion and end-of-life care.
 3. The Supreme Court remains the court of final appeal for all matters of constitutional law, fundamental rights, statutory interpretation, and all non-medical scientific and technical matters (e.g., climate science, engineering standards, forensic evidence standards).
 4. The Supreme Court is expressly and absolutely forbidden from re-litigating or overturning a finding of medical fact or technical medical standard made by the Surgeon Court.
 The Surgeon Court's findings on these matters are final and binding on all other branches of government, including the Supreme Court.
 5. All justices in this court is elected by certified medical doctors.